 Analysing the collected data, always at European level, it appears that there were no significant collecting plastic gains in 2016-2017, despite the wider dissemination of PET.

 Collection estimates are foreseen in the coming years, due to a greater sensitivity of the consumers, combined with a more timely organisation of recycling in different countries, with average increase expected to grow by nearly 3%.

 Lightweighting policies from companies who use PET packaging material

 Faced with this data, manufacturers are responding with sustainability-oriented policies.

-An increasing number of companies, in fact, has made intensive efforts on the progressive PET packaging lightweighting and bottle-to-bottle recycling.
+Some of the main market trends put into practice by an increasing number of companies concern intensive efforts on the progressive PET packaging lightweighting and bottle-to-bottle recycling.

 Since the beginning of 2000, the weight of a 0.5 L bottle of water (16.9 oz) has halved.
 Technological improvements allowed for a reduction in costs and contributed to a more positive environmental impact.